ArthurSonzogni/FTXUI/doc/module-screen.md

 ---

-# ftxui::Pixel
+# ftxui::Cell

-Each cell in the screen grid is a @ref ftxui::Pixel, which holds:
+Each cell in the screen grid is a @ref ftxui::Cell, which holds:

 - Unicode codepoint.
     - `character`